 Similarly, with consistent, engaging content, you can hit touch points on your audience's online journey, build strong connections with them, and position your brand on top of their minds. - HubSpot.

-Other than consistency, it’s always important to SHARE, SHARE, and SHARE your content.
+Other than consistency, it's always important to SHARE, SHARE, and SHARE your content.
 Sharing your content on the right platform and at the right time can help you connect with your target audience and improve your rankings.
-Tweet This!
 By doing both, you can provide better helpful and personalized information in a relatable way, which will get them talking about you, and thus you can make them a part of your marketing funnel.

 3. Missing Out on Accounting SEO

 SEO and content marketing go hand in hand in the era of digital marketing.
-You can ask them who uses both together.
-It’s a deadly combination to smack down your competitors if done right.
-The biggest issue with most of the businessmen is about perceiving both to be completely separate and individual aspects of digital marketing, but that isn’t the case.
+You can ask your audience who use both together.
+It's a deadly combination to smack down your competitors if done right.
+The biggest issue with most of the businessmen is about perceiving both to be completely separate and individual aspects of digital marketing, but that isn't the case.
 While creating content just for SEO purposes is a mistake but marketers should also refrain from missing or ignoring SEO completely.

-Tips: Even if you’ve written the most exquisite piece of content, what’s the point if there is no one around to read and appreciate it.
-This is where SEO comes into the picture.
-SEO enhances your content marketing by making your content more discoverable.
+Tips: Even if you've written the most exquisite piece of content, what's the point if there is no one to read and share it further.
+This is where search engine optimization comes into the picture.
+SEO enhances your content marketing strategy by making your content more discoverable.
 SEO helps you draw users to your site while content marketing keeps them there and helps convert them.
 SEO states what the requirements are for content.
 Content marketing meets the requirements.
 Content that is SEO optimized is easily found by Google and other search engines.
-So, the best idea to ensure the success of your inbound marketing strategy is to tightly couple your SEO and content strategies.
+So, the best idea to ensure the success of your inbound marketing strategy is to tightly couple your SEO and content strategy together.

 4. Not Measuring Content Marketing Performance